tetsuyanh/weekly-report-gen/README.md

 ## Features

-- categorize activities across each web services
+- categorize activities as you like
-- extend any web service as Service
+- any web service extension
-- extend any output as Reporter
+- any output format extension

 ## Extensions